Let the lawsuits begin: Delta tunnels get official state green light

 Barbara Barrigan-Parilla of Restore the Delta, one of the project’s fiercest opponents, added, “The bottom line is there are so many flaws in the project ... that we and other parties throughout the Delta and the state will prepare to litigate.”

-The official approvals don’t mean the project is a certainty.
+In spite of the official state approvals, the project is far from certain.

 The south-of-Delta water agencies that would have to pay for the tunnels still haven’t signed off on the project.
-The powerful Metropolitan Water District of Southern California is expected to make its financial commitment this fall.
-But other key water agencies are wavering.
-Farmers at the influential Westlands Water District, which covers much of Fresno and Kings counties, said they remain unconvinced after hearing detailed projections on cost during a meeting earlier this week.
+The powerful Metropolitan Water District of Southern California and Kern County Water Agency appear ready to make financial commitments this fall.
+But at least one key water agency is wavering.
+Farmers at the Westlands Water District, an influential agency covering much of Fresno and Kings counties, said they remain unconvinced after hearing detailed projections on cost during a meeting earlier this week.

 Ryan Sabalow: 916-321-1264, @ryansabalow